aplteam/Tatin/docs/TatinForContributors.md

 This is not an introduction into how to contribute to a project that is hosted on GitHub.
 If you are not familiar with that then google for "contribute to a github project".

-## Tatin is managed by acre
+## Tatin is managed by Cider

-Note that Tatin is managed by the [acre project management tool](https://github.com/the-carlisle-group/Acre-Desktop).
+Note that Tatin is managed by the [Cider project management tool](https://github.com/aplteam/Cider).
-If you are not familiar with acre you are advised to spend an hour or so playing with it before using it for serious work.
+If you are not familiar with Cider you are advised to spend an hour or so playing with it before using it for serious work.

-Though it is possible making changes to Tatin or adding code without acre, using acre makes this much easier.
+Though it is possible making changes to Tatin or adding code without Cider, using Cider makes this easier.

 ## Requirements